jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 ```

-Bevy looks at the parameters of your system function and automatically hands you the matching data.
-If you ask for `Res<Time>`, the engine passes in the global timer resource every frame—no manual wiring required.

 **What's Res?**

-`Res<T>` is a read-only handle to shared data of type `T`.
-Resources are pieces of game-wide information that are not tied to any single entity.
+Res or Resources are pieces of game-wide information that are not tied to any single entity.
 For example, `Res<Time>` gives you the game's master clock, so every system reads the same "time since last frame" value.

 <b> Explain Single<&mut Transform, With<Player>>? <b>